 Your boat may have two or three tubes.
-We feature 42 inch, 36-inch, 30-inch, and 25 inch PTX center tubes.
+We feature 28-inch, 32-inch, and 36inch PTX center tubes.
 The outside tubes may be 25-inch, or 27-inch tubes for better buoyancy and performance.
 A third tube increases buoyancy, reduces drag, and allows for a higher horsepower rating.